whosonfirst/whosonfirst-www/www/blog/2018/02/20/wof-in-a-box-part3/index.md

 ---

+The rest of this blog post is divided up in to two parts, one nerdier than the next.
+The first section will describe a couple of mechanical changes we made to speed up rebuilding the Spelunker (the so-called "part 3" of WOF in a Box).

+> In my mind everything up to and including the Spelunker is “near-term”, the API and the spatial services are “medium-term” and the editorial stuff is “longer-term”.
+It’s not ideal but it seems the most realistic given whatever world of new everyone involved in the project will be negotiating during the coming year.

+The second section builds on the first and discusses what we've been up to [post-Mapzen](/blog/2018/01/02/chapter-two/) and where things are going next.
+This is the "medium-term" work outlined in the blog post that [followed the announcement](/blog/2018/01/02/chapter-two/) that Mapzen was shutting down.

+It's pretty technical so if that's not your jam you can skip it in good conscience and head over the to [the Spelunker](https://spelunker.whosonfirst.org/) and start spelunking away again.

+---

 The Spelunker was rebuilt on a bare [Ubuntu 16.04](https://wiki.ubuntu.com/XenialXerus/ReleaseNotes) Linux server, following Dan's [WOF in a Box](/blog/2017/12/21/wof-in-a-box/) instructions and